junxit/us-congress-bills-116/bill.md

   - **(A)** as set forth in section 101(1) of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
 5711(1)), “The United States should play an active role, before, on, and after July 1, 1997, in maintaining Hong Kong's confidence and prosperity, Hong Kong's role as an international financial center, and the mutually beneficial ties between the people of the United States and the people of Hong Kong.”; and
   - **(B)** as set forth in section 2(5) of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
 5701(5)), “Support for democratization is a fundamental principle of United States foreign policy.
 As such, it naturally applies to United States policy toward Hong Kong.
 This will remain equally true after June 30, 1997.”;
 - **(2)** although the United States recognizes that, under the Joint Declaration, the Government of China “resumed the exercise of sovereignty over Hong Kong with effect on 1 July 1997”, the United States supports the autonomy of Hong Kong in furtherance of the United States-Hong Kong Policy Act of 1992 and the Hong Kong Human Rights and Democracy Act of 2019 and advances the desire of the people of Hong Kong to continue the “one country, two systems” regime, in addition to other obligations promulgated by China under the Joint Declaration and the Basic Law;
-- **(3)** in order to support the benefits and protections that Hong Kong has been afforded by the Government of China under the Joint Declaration and the Basic Law, the United States should establish a clear and unambiguous set of penalties with respect to foreign persons determined by the Secretary of State to be involved in the contravention of the obligations of China under the Joint Declaration and the Basic Law and the financial institutions trans­act­ing with those foreign persons;
+- **(3)** in order to support the benefits and protections that Hong Kong has been afforded by the Government of China under the Joint Declaration and the Basic Law, the United States should establish a clear and unambiguous set of penalties with respect to foreign persons determined by the Secretary of State, in consultation with the Secretary of the Treasury, to be involved in the contravention of the obligations of China under the Joint Declaration and the Basic Law and the financial institutions transacting with those foreign persons;
 - **(4)** the Secretary of State should provide an unclassified assessment of the reason for imposition of certain economic penalties on entities, so as to permit a clear path for the removal of economic penalties if the sanctioned behavior is reversed and verified by the Secretary of State;
 - **(5)** relevant Federal agencies should establish a multilateral sanctions regime with respect to foreign persons involved in the contravention of the obligations of China under the Joint Declaration and the Basic Law; and
 - **(6)** in addition to the penalties on foreign persons, and financial institutions transacting with those foreign persons, for the contravention of the obligations of China under the Joint Declaration and the Basic Law, the United States should take steps, in a time of crisis, to assist permanent residents of Hong Kong who are persecuted or fear persecution as a result of the contravention by China of its obligations under the Joint Declaration and the Basic Law to become eligible to obtain lawful entry into the United States.

 ## § 5.
 Identification of foreign persons involved in the erosion of the obligations of China under the Joint Declaration or the Basic Law and foreign financial institutions that conduct significant transactions with those persons

-- **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, and annually thereafter, if the Secretary of State determines that a foreign person is materially contributing to, has materially contributed to, or attempts to materially contribute to the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law, the Secretary of State shall submit to the appropriate congressional committees and leadership a report that includes—
+- **(a)** *In general* Not later than 90 days after the date of the enactment of this Act, if the Secretary of State, in consultation with the Secretary of the Treasury, determines that a foreign person is materially contributing to, has materially contributed to, or attempts to materially contribute to the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law, the Secretary of State shall submit to the appropriate congressional committees and leadership a report that includes—
-  - **(1)** an identification of the foreign person;
+  - **(1)** an identification of the foreign person; and
-  - **(2)** a clear explanation for why the foreign person was identified and a description of the activity that resulted in the identification; and
+  - **(2)** a clear explanation for why the foreign person was identified and a description of the activity that resulted in the identification.
-  - **(3)** an identification of any foreign financial institution that knowingly conducts a significant transactions with the foreign person.
+- **(b)** *Identifying foreign financial institutions* Not earlier than 30 days and not later than 60 days after the Secretary of State submits to the appropriate congressional committees and leadership the report under subsection (a), the Secretary of the Treasury, in consultation with the Secretary of State, shall submit to the appropriate congressional committees and leadership a report that identifies any foreign financial institution that knowingly conducts a significant transaction with a foreign person identified in the report under subsection (a).
-- **(b)** *Exclusion of certain information*
+- **(c)** *Exclusion of certain information*
-  - **(1)** *Intelligence* The Secretary of State shall not disclose the identity of a person in a report submitted under subsection (a) if the Director of National Intelligence determines that such disclosure could compromise an intelligence operation, activity, source, or method of the United States.
+  - **(1)** *Intelligence* The Secretary of State shall not disclose the identity of a person in a report submitted under subsection (a) or (b), or an update under subsection (e), if the Director of National Intelligence determines that such disclosure could compromise an intelligence operation, activity, source, or method of the United States.
-  - **(2)** *Law enforcement* The Secretary of State shall not disclose the identity of a person in a report submitted under subsection (a) if the Attorney General, in coordination, as appropriate, with the Director of the Federal Bureau of Investigation, the head of any other appropriate Federal law enforcement agency, and the Secretary of the Treasury, determines that such disclosure could reasonably be expected—
+  - **(2)** *Law enforcement* The Secretary of State shall not disclose the identity of a person in a report submitted under subsection (a) or (b), or an update under subsection (e), if the Attorney General, in coordination, as appropriate, with the Director of the Federal Bureau of Investigation, the head of any other appropriate Federal law enforcement agency, and the Secretary of the Treasury, determines that such disclosure could reasonably be expected—
     - **(A)** to compromise the identity of a confidential source, including a State, local, or foreign agency or authority or any private institution that furnished information on a confidential basis;
     - **(B)** to jeopardize the integrity or success of an ongoing criminal investigation or prosecution;
     - **(C)** to endanger the life or physical safety of any person; or
     - **(D)** to cause substantial harm to physical property.
   - **(3)** *Notification required* If the Director of National Intelligence makes a determination under paragraph (1) or the Attorney General makes a determination under paragraph (2), the Director or the Attorney General, as the case may be, shall notify the appropriate congressional committees and leadership of the determination and the reasons for the determination.
-- **(c)** *Exclusion of foreign persons and foreign financial institutions*
+- **(d)** *Exclusion or removal of foreign persons and foreign financial institutions*
-  - **(1)** *Foreign persons* The President may exclude a foreign person from the report under subsection (a) if the material contribution (as described in subsection (d)) that merited inclusion in that report—
+  - **(1)** *Foreign persons* The President may exclude a foreign person from the report under subsection (a), or an update under subsection (e), or remove a foreign person from the report or update prior to the imposition of sanctions under section 6(a) if the material contribution (as described in subsection (g)) that merited inclusion in that report or update—
     - **(A)** does not have a significant and lasting negative effect that contravenes the obligations of China under the Joint Declaration and the Basic Law;
     - **(B)** is not likely to be repeated in the future; and
     - **(C)** has been reversed or otherwise mitigated through positive countermeasures taken by that foreign person.
-  - **(2)** *Foreign financial institutions* The President may exclude a foreign financial institution from the report under subsection (a) if the significant transaction or significant transactions of the foreign financial institution that merited inclusion in that report—
+  - **(2)** *Foreign financial institutions* The President may exclude a foreign financial institution from the report under subsection (b), or an update under subsection (e), or remove a foreign financial institution from the report or update prior to the imposition of sanctions under section 7(a) if the significant transaction or significant transactions of the foreign financial institution that merited inclusion in that report or update—
     - **(A)** does not have a significant and lasting negative effect that contravenes the obligations of China under the Joint Declaration and the Basic Law;
     - **(B)** is not likely to be repeated in the future; and
     - **(C)** has been reversed or otherwise mitigated through positive countermeasures taken by that foreign financial institution.
-- **(d)** *Form of report* Each report under subsection (a) shall be submitted in unclassified form but may include a classified annex.
+  - **(3)** *Notification required* If the President makes a determination under paragraph (1) or (2) to exclude or remove a foreign person or foreign financial institution from a report under subsection (a) or (b), as the case may be, the President shall notify the appropriate congressional committees and leadership of the determination and the reasons for the determination.
-- **(e)** *Timing of report*
+- **(e)** *Update of reports*
-  - **(1)** *In general* Each report under subsection (a), to the extent practicable, shall be submitted with the annual report under section 301 of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
+  - **(1)** *In general* Each report submitted under subsections (a) and (b) shall be updated in an ongoing manner and, to the extent practicable, updated reports shall be resubmitted with the annual report under section 301 of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
 5731).
-  - **(2)** *Rule of construction* Nothing in this subsection shall be construed to terminate the requirement to submit the report under subsection (a) upon the termination of the requirement to submit the annual report under section 301 of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
+  - **(2)** *Rule of construction* Nothing in this subsection shall be construed to terminate the requirement to update the reports under subsections (a) and (b) upon the termination of the requirement to submit the annual report under section 301 of the United States-Hong Kong Policy Act of 1992 (22 U.S.C.
 5731).
+- **(f)** *Form of reports*
+  - **(1)** *In general* Each report under subsection (a) or (b) (including updates under subsection (e)) shall be submitted in unclassified form and made available to the public.
+  - **(2)** *Classified annex* The explanations and descriptions included in the report under subsection (a)(2) (including updates under subsection (e)) may be expanded on in a classified annex.
-- **(f)** *Material contributions related to obligations of China described* For purposes of this section, a foreign person materially contributes to the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law if the person—
+- **(g)** *Material contributions related to obligations of China described* For purposes of this section, a foreign person materially contributes to the failure of the Government of China to meet its obligations under the Joint Declaration or the Basic Law if the person—
   - **(1)** took action that resulted in the inability of the people of Hong Kong—
     - **(A)** to enjoy freedom of assembly, speech, press, or independent rule of law; or
     - **(B)** to participate in democratic outcomes; or